Trees are a major part of the Boroondara landscape and offer us many benefits.

 - contribute to biodiversity.

-You can use the map below to find out if a tree on your property is significant.
+To find out if a tree on or near your property is significant, use the map below.

-- Type an address or suburb in the map to find significant trees nearby.
+- Type in an address or suburb to find significant trees nearby.

 - Click on a tree icon in the map for more details about the tree, such as its height, age and why it's significant.

 The dotted green line around the trees shows the Tree Protection Zone (TPZ).
-The TPZ is an area around the tree that needs to be protected to make sure it remains healthy.
+The TPZ is an area around the tree that needs to be protected to make sure the tree remains healthy.

 Significant tree study

-Our significant tree study has more details and photos of each tree.
+Our significant tree study has more details and photos of each tree in the register.
 For a copy of the report, please email [email protected].

-These are trees on private land that contribute to the municipality's biodiversity, shade and privacy.
-These trees are protected by the Tree Protection Local Law.
+Canopy trees are on private land and contribute to Boroondara's biodiversity, shade and privacy.
+These trees are protected by our Tree Protection Local Law.